-ii) administrations and operating agencies authorized by Member States should vigorously pursue the implementation of Recommendation ITU-T D.140 and the principle of cost-oriented accounting rates and accounting-rate shares ,
+ii) administrations and operating agencies authorized by Member States should follow the guidelines, developed by Member States on the measures that to be applied to deter the impact of alternative calling procedures on other Member States,

 resolves

+1 to continue identifying and defining all forms of alternative calling procedures, to study their impact on all parties, and to develop the appropriate Recommendations concerning alternative calling procedures;

-1 that administrations and operating agencies authorized by Member States should take, to the furthest extent practicable, all measures to suspend the methods and practices of call-back which seriously degrade the quality and the performance of the PSTN, such as constant calling (or bombardment or polling) and answer suppression;
+2 that administrations and operating agencies authorized by Member States should take, to the furthest extent practicable, all measures to suspend the methods and practices of any form of alternative calling procedures which seriously degrade the quality of service (QoS) and quality of experience (QoE) of telecommunications Networks, or hinder the calling line identification (CLI) or the originating identification (OI);

-2 that administrations and operating agencies authorized by Member States should take a cooperative approach to respecting the national sovereignty of others, and suggested guidelines for this collaboration are attached;
+3 that administrations and operating agencies authorized by Member States should take a cooperative approach to respecting the national sovereignty of others, and suggested guidelines for this collaboration are attached;

-3 to continue developing appropriate Recommendations concerning alternative calling procedures and, in particular, the technical aspects of the methods and practices of call-back which seriously degrade the quality and the performance of the PSTN, such as constant calling (or bombardment or polling) and answer suppression;

-4 to instruct ITU-T Study Group 2 to study other aspects and forms of alternative calling procedures, including refiling and non-identification, and service definition and requirements for hubbing ;
+4 to instruct ITU-T Study Group 2 to study other aspects and forms of alternative calling procedures, including those associated with the interworking of legacy and IP based infrastructures, and the consequent instances of hindrance, obscuring or spoofing of the originating identification (OI) or the calling line identification (CLI) information;

+5 to instruct ITU-T Study Group 2 to study the role of the Over the Top (OTT) telecommunication applications in Alternative Calling Procedures, including the noted evolution of consequent instances of fraudulent practices, and to develop the appropriate Recommendations and guidelines;

-5 to instruct ITU-T Study Group 3 to study the economic effects of call-back, refiling and inappropriate hubbing and other forms of alternative calling procedures, as well as origin non-identification or spoofing, on the effort of developing countries for sound development of their local telecommunication networks and services, and to evaluate in cooperation with Study Group 2 the effectiveness of the suggested guidelines on call-back,
+6 to instruct ITU-T Study Group 3 to study the economic effects of alternative calling procedures, origin non-identification or spoofing, as well as the fraudulent use of OTT telecommunication applications, on the effort of developing countries for sound development of their local telecommunication networks and services, and to develop the appropriate Recommendations and guidelines;

+7 to instruct Study Group 12 to develop guidelines regarding the minimum threshold of QoS and QoE to be fulfilled during the use of alternative calling procedures,

 instructs the Director of the Telecommunication Standardization Bureau

-to continue to cooperate with the Director of the Telecommunication Development Bureau in order to facilitate the participation of developing countries in these studies and to make use of the results of the studies, and in the implementation of this resolution
+to continue to cooperate with the Director of the Telecommunication Development Bureau in order to facilitate the participation of developing countries in these studies and to make use of the results of the studies, and in the implementation of this resolution,

+invite Member States

+to adopt national legal and regulatory framework to request administrations and operating agencies authorized by Member States to avoid using alternative calling procedures that degrade the level of QoS and QoE, and to ensure the delivery of international calling line identification (CLI) and originating identification (OI) information, at least to the destination operating agency; and to ensure the appropriate charging taking, into account the relevant ITU-T Recommendations;

+to contribute to this work.

 Attachment (to Resolution 29)

-Suggested guidelines for administrations and operating agencies authorized by Member States for consultation on call-back
+Suggested guidelines for administrations and operating agencies authorized by Member States for consultation on Alternative Calling Procedures (ACP)

 In the interest of global development of international telecommunications, it is desirable for administrations and operating agencies authorized by Member States to cooperate with others and to take a collaborative approach.
 Any cooperation and any subsequent actions would have to take account of the constraints of national laws.
-The following guidelines are recommended to be applied in country X (the location of the call-back user) and country Y (the location of the call-back provider) regarding call-back.
-When call-back traffic is destined to a country other than countries X or Y, the sovereignty and the regulatory status of the destination country should be respected.
+The following guidelines are recommended to be applied in country X (the location of the ACP user) and country Y (the location of the ACP provider) regarding ACP.
+When ACP traffic is destined to a country other than countries X or Y, the sovereignty and the regulatory status of the destination country should be respected.